How To Harvest Romaine Lettuce

 Use these techniques to produce lettuce from a purchased plant:

-• Eat the lettuce you bought and slice the leaves about 1 or 2 inches away from the bottom.
+• Eat the lettuce you bought and slice the leaves about 1 or 2 inches from the bottom.

 • Place this near grow lights or on your windowsill.